SQL Server v.Next (Denali) : Contained Databases

 Enter "Contained Databases"

-In Denali, the first iteration of the contained databases feature will provide the following solutions:
+The first iteration of the contained databases feature provides the following solutions:

 - you can create a database-specific user without a login (and you can create multiple such users with the same name for different databases);